charmbracelet/bubbletea/README.md

 # Tea

-茶!
 The fun, functional way to build terminal apps.
-A Go framework based on [The Elm Architecture][elm].
+A Go framework based on [The Elm Architecture][elm]. 茶!

+⚠️  This project is a pre-release!
+The API is subject to change a little.

 ## Simple example